junxit/us-congress-bills-113/metadata.md

 - 2014-04-30 — UNFINISHED BUSINESS - The Chair announced that proceedings would resume on the adoption of amendments.
 - 2014-04-30 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2014-05-01 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2014-05-20 — Committee on Appropriations Subcommittee on Military Construction and Veterans Affairs, and Related Agencies.
+Approved for full committee consideration with an amendment in the nature of a substitute favorably.
+- 2014-05-22 — Committee on Appropriations.
+Reported by Senator Johnson SD, with an amendment in the nature of a substitute.
+With written report No. 113-174.
+- 2014-05-22 — Committee on Appropriations.
+Reported by Senator Johnson SD, with an amendment in the nature of a substitute.
+With written report No. 113-174.
+- 2014-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 400.